-In a December 2013 public forum, former senior advisor to President Reagan David Gergen and former staffer to House Speaker Tip O’Neill Chris Matthews shared stories and insights about the two political rivals.
-They illustrate how the shared experiences and personal relationships between the two were the keys to finding points of agreement in resolving major issues.
-The event was moderated by Christian Science Monitor editor, John Yemma.
+In this December 2013 public forum with David Gergen, former senior advisor to President Reagan, and Chris Matthews, former staffer to House Speaker Tip O’Neill, we explored stories and insights about the two political rivals.
+The panelists illustrated how the shared experiences and personal relationships between the two were the keys to finding points of agreement in resolving major issues.
+The event was moderated by John Yemma, editor of the Christian Science Monitor.

 The history of bipartisan compromise between President Reagan and Tip O’Neill couldn’t be more relevant today.
 There are important lessons to be learned from their leadership styles and the relationship that drove the nation’s leading conservative and a classic liberal to find common ground in the 1980s.

 The panelist’s recollections showed how President Reagan and Tip O’Neill, though fierce political rivals, were able to overcome differences and compromise on key issues.
 Gergen and Matthews expressed deep concern that our current political leaders were failing to demonstrate the Reagan-O’Neill kind of working relationship required to solve problems.
 But they also expressed hope for the future, citing great confidence in the generation just now entering the professional stage of their lives.

 - At the end of the day, Reagan and Tip were always able to talk with each other.
 By virtue of their common Irish background, similar age and lots of time together on social occasions, they were able to get on the phone and discuss, if not iron out, their differences for the common good.